Are you sure?

 application process image with steps and numbers

-How to write a good CV for working abroad?
+How to write a good resume for working abroad?

 This blog is part of our blog series: application guide: the process for finding a job abroad!
 Have you read them all?

-This blog covers your CV.
+This blog covers your resume.
 Something that is best to have from the first step.
 Let’s dive in!

 Essentials

-Every CV consists of several basic elements such as your personal information, work experience, education, skills, and languages.
-Make sure you create a complete CV, so you have the best presentation for the job and show you are a great fit.
+Every resume consists of several basic elements such as your personal information, work experience, education, skills, and languages.
+Make sure you create a complete resume, so you have the best presentation for the job and show you are a great fit.

 💡 Tip: If you find it challenging to make a selection of characteristics that are typical for you, ask your family or friends how they see you as a person!

-Since the basic elements of every CV are the same for every applicant, you want to catch the attention in a different way.
-You can do this with the design of your CV.
-The use of colors and fonts can also make your CV stand out (and no, it's not Comic Sans ;)).
-There are many online possibilities to make your CV shine!
-For example, use the program Canva to create your CV.
-On this website, you will also find many templates that you can use.
-Do not choose a template from the top row immediately, as you will not be the only one using it.
+Since the basic elements of every resume are the same for every applicant, you want to catch the attention in a different way.
+You can do this with the design of your resume.
+The use of colors and fonts can also make your resume stand out (and no, it's not Comic Sans ;)).
+There are many online possibilities to make your resume shine!

 Personal information